 Instead, I thought I should ask for help directly from the experts who work closely in these areas.
 This fault evidently wasn’t a Visual Studio problem, as the problem also manifested when trying the Jetbrains Rider IDE.

 The thing is, I needed someone who had a deep understanding of the subject, so I thought that perhaps the MS team who actually develop the Unity Tooling for Visual Studio may have insight that could help.

 Normally, end-users are expected to raise support through a help desk process.
 The Microsoft helpdesk is a premium (paid-for) service.
 My issue with this, is that my projects and blogsite articles are not commercial (I earn nothing from them - they are created in the spirit of free community support) - so I didn’t particularly want to have to pay for help.

-Instead, trying to be creative, I tried reaching out to someone on the MS Unity Tooling team directly, using social media.
+Instead, trying to be creative, I identified and tried reaching out directly to a developer, on the MS Unity Tooling team, using social media.

 Eventually, I was supplied with an email address at MS, which I was told could be used to contact the team directly.
-I emailed them and after waiting another two weeks, it seemed my email had gone unanswered.
+Unsurprisingly, the developer wasn’t interested in engaging with me directly.

-Without a result, I instead tried a different approach and contacted someone on the MS developer relations team.
+A few weeks later, having been unable to interact with the dev team.
+I instead tried a different approach and contacted someone on the related MS developer relations team.

 I received a friendly response, with an initial suggestion that I should raise a ticket with the MS helpdesk.
-After clarifying that this was a premium service and that I didn’t want to pay, I waited for a “I’ll get back to you” which was never followed up.
+After clarifying that this was a premium service and that I didn’t want to pay - especially when I was working on community projects and not a commercial venture - I waited for a “I’ll get back to you” which, disappointingly, was never followed up.